MicrosoftDocs/dynamics-365-unified-operations-public/human-resources/questionnaire/design-questionnaires.md

 # optional metadata

-keywords: KCMCollectionType, KMAnswerCollection, KMCollection
+ms.search.form: KCMCollectionType, KMAnswerCollection, KMCollection
 # ROBOTS:
 audience: Application User
 # ms.devlang:
-ms.reviewer: twheeloc
+ms.reviewer: annbe
-ms.suite: Released- Dynamics AX 7.0.0
+ms.search.scope: AX 7.0.0, Operations
 # ms.tgt_pltfrm:
 ms.custom: 17341
-ms.assetid: d4466c8d-8406-4b45-a58a-0e83b536f3e7
+ms.assetid: 514646e3-948c-4181-b8cd-ec240130f1b8
-ms.region: Global
+ms.search.region: Global
-# ms.industry:
+# ms.search.industry:
 ms.author: twheeloc
+ms.dyn365.intro: Feb-16
+ms.dyn365.version: AX 7.0.0

 ---

 # Design a questionnaire

 This article describes the process for creating a questionnaire.
 The first step is to design the questionnaire.
 When you design a questionnaire, you not only write the questions and answers, but also create the structure that enables answers to be recorded and tabulated.

 A carefully designed questionnaire can help increase the quality of the data that you collect.
 Through careful design, you can better select the appropriate options at the appropriate time for a questionnaire.
 The following points can help you plan an effective questionnaire: